-- This policy will be reviewed in September 2025 by the Headteachers and Governors of both Sladefield Infant School and Thornton Primary School. - The aim of the review will be to reflect on practice in the past review cycle, acknowledging both successes and areas to be improved, which will be reflected in any policy change.
-Checks will be made to ensure the policy follows the latest national guidance and advice and that it meets the needs of pupils and wider school community.
+- This policy will be reviewed in September 2021 by the Headteachers and Governors of both Sladefield Infant School and Thornton Primary School. - The aim of the review will be to reflect on practice in the past review cycle, acknowledging both successes and areas to be improved, which will be reflected in any policy change.
+Checks will be made to ensure the policy follows the latest national guidance and advice and that it meets the needs of pupils and wider school community. - The review will be led by Mr Rob Meadows (Headteacher of Sladefield Infant School) and Mrs Sue Simmons (Headteacher of Thornton Primary School) together with the Relationships Education nominated Governors.

-- The review will be led by Mr Rob Meadows (Headteacher of Sladefield Infant School) and Mrs Cathy Grace (Headteacher of Thornton Primary School) together with the Relationships Education nominated Governors. - In addition, throughout the review period monitoring of lesson delivery and student outcomes will be regularly carried out by the lead for PSHE and Relationships Education.
+• In addition, throughout the review period monitoring of lesson delivery and student outcomes will be regularly carried out by the lead for PSHE and Relationships Education.
 In each review period, provision will be audited to evaluate provision and coverage, as well as feedback from staff, pupils and parents being taken into account to evaluate coverage.
-The statutory guidance makes provision that parents will be consulted each year about the statutory Relationships and Health Education curriculum.
+The statutory guidance makes provision that parents will be consulted before the final year of primary school about the detailed content of what will be taught in terms of the non-statutory sex education element.